Inco: Head office to Toronto

-A head office for the Canadian operations of Inco was established in Toronto.
 During World War II, Inco's Frood Mine produced 40% of the nickel used in artillery by the Allies.
 From 1939 to 1945, Inco delivered to the Allies 1.5 billion pounds of nickel.
+During the war it almost doubled its yearly output of ore.
 After the war, demand for nickel remained high because of the Korean War and the Cold War of the 1950s.